fizcris/PWM_frequency_Arduino_change/Readme.md

 ### Function:  		setPwmFrequencyUNO(pin,divisor);
 Description:

-DO NOT MODIFY pin 6 is the one on which rely all time functions in Arduino: i.e., if you change the frequency of this pins, function like delay() or millis() will continue to work but at a different timescale (quicker or slower!!!)
+**DO NOT MODIFY pin 6** as it is the one on which rely all time functions in Arduino: i.e., if you change the frequency of this pins, function like delay() or millis() will continue to work but at a different timescale (quicker or slower!!!)

  For pins 6 and 5:   (5 and 6 are together, can not modify individually,same timer)